-INFJs are skilled with people and enjoy helping others solve their problems.
-They often take up work in teaching, ministry, and counseling, career choices that allow them to improve and enhance the lives of others.
+The INFJ personality type is skilled with people and enjoys helping others solve their problems.
+INFJs often take up work in teaching, ministry, counseling, etc.—career choices that allow them to guide and support others.

 Like INTJ career-seekers, INFJs are not necessarily opposed to assuming positions of leadership.
-Their primary stipulation is that they are working toward an end that accords with their ideals.
+Their primary stipulation is that they are working toward goals that accord with their ideals.
 For this reason, they may be drawn to non-profit work, often rising to positions of leadership in which they do a little of everything—casting the vision, writing grant proposals, marketing, hiring, etc.

-INFJs are driven to see their ideals, produced by their Introverted Intuition (Ni), perfectly translated into reality.
-One of the more common frustrations of INFJs is the disparity between their idealistic visions and the less than ideal way things tend to play out in reality.
+INFJs are driven to see the ideals generated by their dominant function, Introverted Intuition (Ni), come to fruition in the real world.
+One of the more common frustrations for this type is the disparity between their idealistic visions and the less than ideal way things tend to play out in reality.
 For instance, those interested in teaching or politics may feel their hands are tied as a result of deeply-entrenched practices or power structures.
 The INFJ is left with the choice of spending their lives fighting what seems like an uphill battle or to opt for a path of lesser resistance.

-Like ENFJ career-seekers, INFJs are generally less interested in career hopping and trial-and-error experimentation than INFP career-searchers are.
+INFJs are generally less interested in career hopping and trial-and-error experimentation than INFP career-seekers are.
 They prefer to lay down roots when possible, as changes in outward circumstances can be unsettling to them.
 Their anxiety toward outer instability may be exacerbated by a difficult economic climate, which may lead them to settle for mediocre jobs.
 Even those preferring to go back to school or do something different may avoid doing so because of looming economic fears.

 To orient our discussion of INFJ career interests, we will now draw on six interest themes described by John Holland and the Strong Interest Inventory.
 The Holland career interest themes include the Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), and Conventional (C) domains, collectively known as “RIASEC.”
 After identifying one’s preferred interest domains, these letters can be combined in a way similar to the personality types to form a multi-letter “Holland Career Code” (e.g., IAS, RAI).
 This can help individuals identify their best career match.
 While often possessing career interests in several different domains, of the six RIASEC categories, INFJs commonly gravitate toward Social, Investigative, and Artistic pursuits.

-Individuals with Realistic interests enjoy physical, hands-on work, often involving machines.
-They may take up careers such as computer science, engineering, architecture, and construction.
+Individuals with Realistic interests enjoy physical, hands-on work.
 Those attracted to Realistic work tend to enjoy working with “things” more than people.
-It is therefore unsurprising that this interest domain is correlated with a preference for Thinking over Feeling.
-Research suggests that S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.
-Hence, with the exception of architecture (which itself is not a purely Realistic career), INFJs generally avoid Realistic careers.
+It is therefore unsurprising that this interest domain is correlated with a preference for Thinking (T).
+Research suggests that S, T, and P types are more drawn to Realistic work than are N, F, and J types.
+Hence, INFJs tend to avoid careers in this interest domain.

 The Investigative domain incorporates analytic, scientific, and academic interests.
 Investigative types enjoy working with ideas, theories, facts, or data.
 As Fe types, INFJs are typically less interested in the hard sciences (e.g., physics) than they are the social sciences (psychology, sociology, geography, political science majors, etc.).
 They are more apt to display Investigative-Artistic (IA) interests than IR interests.
 INFJs with IA or AI interests commonly major in the humanities, social sciences, philosophy, religion, critical theory, the humanities/liberal arts, investigative journalism, or non-fiction writing.
 Law and medicine are generally not the best fit for INFJs, as these professions are better suited for TJ types.